susuhahnml/asp-game-strategies/src/README.md

 ### 3. Tests

 #### i.
-Test ILASP with nim example
+Test ILASP with `nim` example

-In order to run ILASP for learning weak constraints in the game of Nim, you can run the following command (with corresponding output):
+In order to run ILASP for learning weak constraints in the game of `nim`, you can run the following command (with corresponding output):

 ```shell
 $ ILASP --clingo5 --version=3 ./game_definitions/nim/ilasp.las --max-wc-length=6